- NMNH Home ›

 Join author Sally M. Walker as she works alongside the scientists who use state-of-the-art methods to decipher clues from America's colonial past.
 As you follow their investigations, Walker will introduce you to what scientists believe are the lives of a teenage boy, a ship's captain, an indentured servant, a colonial official and his family, and an African slave girl.
 All are reaching beyond the grave to tell us their stories, which are written in bone.

-Written in Bone: Buried Lives of Jamestown and Colonial Maryland is available in fine bookstores everywhere.
+Written in Bone: Buried Lives of Jamestown and Colonial Maryland is available available online at various dealers.

 Published by Carolrhoda Books, a division of Lerner Publishing Group